Yon09/folder_scanner_bash/README.md

-# README
+# Folder scanner for bash

-Folder scanner for bash
+This script scans a folder in search of folders and trows txt whit the folder names

 ## Note